My experience can be summarized in 3 letters: C, K, and T.

-Over the years, I saw how a cup of coffee can solve conflicts, raise morals, ease failures, and more importantly build connections.
-Throughout my career, I learned that answers were not always found in textbooks, but most of the time through simple human connection.
-This realization helped me overcome many challenges in the different professional roles I took on.
-Genuine connection became one of my resilience strategies and always a source of fascination.
+Throughout my career, I saw how a cup of coffee can solve conflicts, raise morals, ease failures, and more importantly build connections.
+I learned that answers are not always found in textbooks, but, most of the time, emerge from simple human connection.
+This realization helped me to overcome many challenges in the different professional roles I took on and to build genuine connections along the way.

 K for Khal and Knowledge

 Helen Khal is one of my favorite Lebanese female painters.
 In her paintings, different types of knowledge intersect: history, gender, culture.
 Having previously worked in the development sector and in the private sector, and having an advanced MSc in artistic research, I am interested in, similarly to Khal’s paintings, creating spaces where knowledge is produced, transmitted and mobilised.

 My personal and professional transformation has been strongly shaped by traveling.
 At 21, I started my private sector career in Kuwait, then a few years later, I went to Scotland to seek my MSc in International Development.
 Afterwards, I moved to South Africa to start my development career.
 Through my travels, I developed a keen interest in transformative and innovative participatory processes.

 In April 2020, l joined Perspectivity as a Young Enterpriser and I am working at the intersection of private, development and creative sectors, particularly on cross-sectorial partnerships building and system-level change processes.
 My focus is on bringing Perspectivity’s innovative participatory methods and tools to the Middle East and North Africa in different capacities.